learn-co-students/sinatra-password-security-Instructors/README.md

 	end
 ```

-Awesome job!
-We've now built out a basic authentication system for a user without storing a plain-text password in our database.
+Fantastic job!
+We've now built a basic authentication system for a user without storing a plain-text password in our database.

 ## Video Review